The United States Green Building Council lists the Benefits of Green Homes Building as follows:

 Homes constructed on site are exposed to water and humidity that can lead to warping, drafts, cracks, heat loss, mold and moisture, as well as higher maintenance costs in the future.

-Other types of home building produce more waste at the job site that takes energy to recycle, or clogs up landfills.
+Other customer home builders produce more waste at the job site that takes energy to recycle, or clogs up landfills.

-Many other builders take weeks or even months before homes are weather-tight, exposing them to weather damage, and resulting in reduced energy efficiency and moisture problems.
+Many other custom home builders take weeks or even months before homes are weather-tight, exposing them to weather damage, and resulting in reduced energy efficiency and moisture problems.